d-rec/drec-origin/docs/dev_docs/developer-onboarding.md

 On the successful registration, this user account will be the admin account of organisation.
 User will be landed on Organisation Details Page

-## <u>Organisation Registration (Developer)</u>
+## Organisation Registration (Developer)

 ### Organisation Details Page

 Organisation admin user will successfully login to D-Rec platform and see “No organisations registered” message and button to register organisation.
+>[!NOTE]
-(Note - This message is subjective to change as per future requirements).
+>This message is subjective to change as per future requirements.

 ![Organization regitration flow](99fb299e-ab54-4524-a08d-4b9c70e05ca1.png)